TheDanniCraft/activity-log/CONTRIBUTING.md

 1. Use the imperative mood in the subject line (example: "Fix networking issue")
 1. Wrap the body at about 72 characters
 1. Use the body to explain **why**, *not what and how* (the code shows that!)
-1. If applicable, prefix the title with the relevant component name and the corresponding [Gitmoji](https://gitmoji.dev). (examples: "📝 Fix typo", "✨ Add user authentication")
+1. If applicable, prefix the title with the relevant component name and the corresponding [Gitmoji](https://gitmoji.dev). (examples: ":memo: Fix typo", ":sparkles: Add user authentication")

 ```
 🎉 Short summary of changes in 50 chars or less